 Sound Engineer, Announcer

 Jack manages the sound systems at DMSE events and serves as an announcer or MC.
-He also assists with barricades, fencing, mechanical equipment, creating and building whatever is needed for various events, and operating a forklift, genie and other equipment.
+He also assists with barricades; fencing; mechanical equipment; creating and building whatever is needed for various events; and operating a forklift, genie, and other equipment.
 He has worked with DMSE since 1986, joining the firm on more of a full-time basis in 1999.
-He ran his first race B.A.A.
-Boston Marathon in 1997 at the age of 46.
-A resident of Ashland, Mass., Jack is involved in his local community, setting up sound systems and announcing for a range of annual community events.
+He ran his first race – the 1997 BAA Boston Marathon – at the age of 46.
+A resident of Ashland, Massachusetts, Jack is involved in his local community, setting up sound systems and announcing for a range of annual community events.
 He enjoys spending time with his family, especially his two granddaughters.